bliutwo/dummy-sound-fix-ubuntu/README.md

 For certain Chromebook models, the sound card is not detected upon installation of Linux.
 The following script(s) will fix the problem.

-This fix has only been tested with Acer Chromebook 14 and Ubuntu 17.10.
+**Note:** This fix has only been tested with Acer Chromebook 14 and Ubuntu 17.10.

 ## Usage